-The five Bedminster Green plots are owned by different developers who are all part of the Bedminster Green Landowners Group.
-The group is chaired by Bristol City Council (BCC) officer Bryn Howells.
+There are five Bedminster Green plots, each owned by different developers.
+The developers form the Bedminster Green Landowners Group, chaired by Nuala Gallagher, the Bristol City Council (BCC) Director of City Growth, Investment & Infrastructure.

 A Framework Plan for Bedminster Green was approved by BCC in March 2019.
 This sets out general guidelines for planning applications – although all the current applications were made before the Framework was approved but one has now been refused and another revised.

 The Malago Rd site (Plot 1) was sold to a2Dominion by Rollo Homes in 2018.
 A planning application for accommodation for 550 students in six blocks (8 to 10 storeys) and 49 units of affordable housing (100% social rented) in a further block (10 storeys to 12 storeys) was submitted in January 2019 for a completed build in 2021.
 Revisions lopped two metres off the height of the tallest block – and reduced the number of social rented flats to 40.

 An initial planning application for St Catherine’s Place (Plot 2) was approved in June 2017 and the site was sold to Firmstone Developments.

 Firmstone converted the existing office block into 54 1- and 2-bed flats, adding two storeys.
 No affordable housing is included.
 The developer also owns the shopping centre and has appointed Leslie Jones Architecture to masterplan the retail development.

 In 2017, Urbis consulted on building an energy centre on Clarke St, behind the NCP car park (Plot 3, owned by Deeley Freed).
 These plans have been shelved and Deeley Freed is apparently now considering a development for a new student accommodation hub with workspaces.
 No planning application has yet been made.

 Plans for Plot 4a (Stafford St) and Plot 4b (Little Paradise) are being proposed by Dandara.
 Initial proposals were the subject of a public consultation and were also reviewed by the Bristol Urban Design Forum.
 The current application includes 329 1- and 2-bed flats for private tenants at market rent and was submitted in December 2018.